mikaelpatel/Cosa/examples/VWI/CosaVWIkey/README.md

 CosaVWIkey
 ==========
 Demonstration of the Virtual Wire Interface (VWI) with VirtualWire codec on ATtiny85.
-Uses the InterruptPin for wakeup after power down.
+Uses the ExternalInterruptPin for wakeup after power down.
 Run CosaVWIreceiver.ino on an Ardunio to receiver the messages sent when releasing the button.

 Circuit
 -------